 You should not continue to struggle financially when you are injured in your line of work.
 Your employer should help you get through these difficult times.
 By filing a claim for workers’ comp benefits, you have a chance to get your necessary expenses covered now so you can heal without financial worry.

-Arrange a free, no-obligation consultation today with a dedicated Charleston workers’ compensation attorney from Shelly Leeke Law Firm to discuss your case.
+Arrange a free, no-obligation consultation today with a dedicated workers’ compensation lawyer in Charleston from Shelly Leeke Law Firm to discuss your case.
 You can reach us by phone or through our confidential contact form to get started as soon as today.
 When you can heal from your injuries without the weight of the world on your shoulders, you will be glad you did.